pmbrull/microsite/docs/content/scala/protocols-in-akka-typed.md

 }, "helloWorld")
 ```

 What we are doing is creating an Actor that does not except any incoming message (therefore the type parameter is `Nothing` and we leave an empty `Behavior`).
 Instead, it spawns the actor that will perform the job.
+This is called the Guardian Pattern

 ## Handling Typed Responses